 Service Canada has ruled—and the Supreme Court of Canada has confirmed—that teachers on term contracts who have obtained a new teaching contract for the fall semester are not eligible for EI benefits during the summer months.
-Teachers who have such a contract should contact the Association for further details.
 Also, teachers who have term contracts that run through the summer into a new school year are not eligible for EI benefits because they are considered employed.

 Substitute teachers may qualify for EI benefits if they have accumulated the required number of hours of insurable employment either during the 52 weeks preceding their application for EI benefits or since the start of their last EI claim.
 What is important is the total number of hours worked during the period, not the amount worked for any one employer.
 Teachers having concerns about whether they have accumulated enough hours should contact Service Canada directly.

 Retired teachers are generally ineligible for EI benefits because they are (1) no longer in the labour force and (2) are collecting a pension.
 However, retirees who, before accessing their pension, undertake employment that does not require them to contribute to the Alberta Teachers’ Retirement Fund may become eligible for EI benefits upon leaving their postretirement employment, provided that they have the required number of insurable hours and that they maintain an active job search.
 Note that pension earned must be reported and will be deducted from the weekly EI benefit.